Fun Painting and Drawing Activity for Preschoolers

 Instructions for a painting activity

-Squeeze a few blobs of various paint colors onto the paper.
+Squeeze a few blobs of various paint colors onto the cardboard canvas.

-When the paint colors are mixed, you have a canvas on which to draw pictures!
+When the paint colors are mixed, you can draw pictures in the paint with other paint tools.

-Use the opposite end of a paint brush to draw shapes and designs in the paint while it is still wet.
+For example, use the end of a paint brush opposite to the bristles.
+Draw shapes and designs in the paint while it is still wet.

 - Since it was close to Valentine's Day when we did the activity, we made heart shapes for a Valentine theme!